runeharlyk/SpotMicroESP32-Leika/docs/1_components.md

 # Components

-Spot is comprised of a 3D printed body, some hardware and list of electronic components.
+Spot is comprised of a 3D-printed body, some hardware, and a list of electronic components.

 ## Hardware

-Spot is 3D printed and is a combination of different Spot Micro designs, with some minor modification on top.
+Spot is 3D-printed and is a combination of different Spot Micro designs, with some minor modifications.
-The original design is developed by KDY0523.
+The original design was developed by KDY0523.

 - [robjk reinforced shoulder remix](https://www.thingiverse.com/thing:4937631)
 - [Kooba SpotMicroESP32 remix](https://www.thingiverse.com/thing:4559827)
 - [KDY0532 original design](https://www.thingiverse.com/thing:3445283)

-The 3D prints is assembled with some additional component:
+The 3D prints are assembled with some additional non-printable components:

 - 84x M2x8 screws + M2 nuts
 - 92x M3x8 screws + M3 nuts